Haixing-Hu/rollup-builder/README.md

 ```js
 const Foo = require('my-module').default
 ```
-But unfortunately, the rollup will translate the ESM default import as follows:
+But unfortunately, [Rollup] will translate the ESM default import as follows:
 ```js
 // source
 import Foo from 'my-module';